 It’s also important to remember that you’re training your Doberman to warn you of danger and protect your home, not to be aggressive and attack.
 It is critical not to encourage aggression because there is no guarantee that your dog will not attack you, your family, or a visitor one day.

-Step-by-Step Guide to Train a Doberman to be a Guard Dog
+The 4 Steps to Train a Doberman to be a Guard Dog

 1. Obedience Training